4 of our favourite Peak District Waterfalls

 Lumsdale Falls in the Lumsdale Valley

-Lumsdale Falls in the Lumsdale Valley, image from Tripadvisor.
+Lumsdale Falls in the Lumsdale Valley, image from Tripadvisor

 The ruins of the mills in the Lumsdale Valley remain today.
-They are all in various states of disrepair, and the last landowner kept them in their ruinous state to honour their heritage and keep them as a habitat for wildlife.
-The Arkwright Society owns the Lumsdale Valley, which maintains and manages the site.
+They are all in various states of disrepair, and the last landowner kept them in their ruinous state to honour their heritage and preserve them as a habitat for wildlife.
+The Arkwright Society owns the Lumsdale Valley and maintains and manages the site.
 They allow public access to the area and safeguard important woodland and wetland habitats.
-You can learn more about each mill here.

 Swimming in Lumsdale Valley Falls